colorjs/color-space/.work/marketing.md

 ### [x] Product Hunt (atlas-framed)

 - **Name:** color-space · **Tagline:** `An interactive atlas of 162 color spaces` · **Topics:** design tools, developer tools, open source
 - **Description:** Every color space — web, print, film, broadcast, vision, history.
-Live conversion, conventional ranges, provenance, cited references.
+Live conversion with cited sources.
+Drop an image — its per-channel histograms in any of the 162 spaces.
 Export any pair as a .cube LUT or ICC profile, in-browser.
 Free, public domain.
 - **Maker comment:** one paragraph, README register: what it is, verification in one sentence, "not a toolkit" in one sentence, ask for feedback on spaces people actually use.

 ### [x] Show HN (title ≤80 chars · URL `https://color-space.io/`)